 Opening hours: Daily 10 am–4 pm

-Almost time for lunch, but one more quick stop to truly earn it: St. Nicholas' Church.
-Compared to the Belfry and St. Bavo’s, this one’s a breeze—you’ll be in and out in 15 minutes (or if you're me, 5).
+By this time, I was ready for lunch, bit I wanted to make one quick stop to truly earn it: St. Nicholas' Church.
+Compared to the Belfry and St. Bavo’s, this one’s a breeze—you can be in and out in 15 minutes, which makes it perfect for a Ghent day trip when time is precious (or if you're me, you’ll be done in 5).

-Built out of Tournai bluestone, the exterior has a slight blue tint if you squint hard enough.
+Built from Tournai bluestone, the exterior has a slight blue tint if you squint hard enough.
 St. Nicholas' is smaller and more intimate than the previous stops, making it a quick visit.
 You can really just peak inside for a minute and be done.
-There are only so many churches you can stare at in the matter of one hour if you ask me!
+Honestly, after three churches in an hour, I was happy to keep this one short.

 There is art in the interiors that could hold you interest if it’s your style.
 But the most interesting part is the tower that serves as some sort of natural lantern of light.
 It’s above the nave where it’s crossed by the transept, and it shines light down into the church like God himself is holding a light to it.